JoshSinyor/JoshSinyor.github.io/_posts/2021-08-23-mapping-keyboards-to-osx-part-three.md

 ⚠️ **It's important when reassigning combinations of keys to ensure that you understand the behaviour [that OSX might already assign](https://support.apple.com/en-gb/HT201236) to that shortcut.** If you're substituting different behaviour for a key combination that is already an OSX shortcut, you may wish to reassign the OSX shortcut to a different, unassigned combination.

-⚠️ **It's important when reassigning combinations of keys to ensure that you understand the behaviour that applications may assign to that shortcut.** If you're substituting different behaviour for a key combination that is already an application-specific shortcut, you may wish to exclude the application from the rule.
+⚠️ **It's important when reassigning combinations of keys to ensure that you understand the behaviour that applications may already assign to that shortcut.** If you're substituting different behaviour for a key combination that is already an application-specific shortcut, you may wish to exclude the application from the rule.

 Some commonly desired rules are provided below.